mddazure/azure-vwan-microhack/README.md

 Repeat the steps of [Task 1](#task-1-baseline).

-Can you now browse from spoke-1-vm to spoke-2-wm and vice versa?
+Can you now browse from spoke-1-vm to spoke-2-vm and vice versa?

 ### :point_right: Spoke routes
-Observe Effective Routes for spoke-1-vm and notice that it now has a route for spoke spoke-2-vnet (172.16.2.0/24), pointing to a public address.
+Again observe Effective Routes for spoke-1-vm.

+Notice it now has a route for spoke-2-vnet (172.16.2.0/24), pointing to a public address.
 This is the address of the Route Service, deployed into the Hub to enable routing between peered VNETs, branch connections and other Hubs.
 The fact that this is a public IP address does not present a security risk, it is not reachable from the internet.

 Notice that the routes that enable spoke-to-spoke communication were plumbed into the spoke VNETs automatically.
 Contrast this with a "classic" hub-and-spoke architecture, where you would need to set up a routing device in the hub VNET and then put UDRs in each of the spokes manually.